Learning2Code75/client-1-mom/_content/CucumberOnionChillas.md

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/JIh-Vq2C_7M" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

-Disclaimer : None of the following content should be treated as clinical or medical advice.
-The content is just a journal sharing years of experience of cooking of the author and should be treated as a guide to cook dishes listed in the content.
-We are not liable to any side effects that one may have with the ingredients mentioned in the content.

 Healthy tasty breakfast with minimal ingredients.
 Easy , Instant and rich in protein .
 Best thing is that you can make it without oil using a non-stick pan.